Savudrija Lighthouse: History

 Designed by the architect Pietro Nobile, construction began in March 1817 and was funded by a share issue through the Trieste Chamber of Commerce, who had actively promoted the need for a lighthouse to assist with navigation to the Port of Trieste.
 It was also sponsored by Francis I of Austria, who was present when the lighthouse was first lit in April 1818.

 Local stone was used to build the 19 metre tower, which supported a double gallery and a grey lantern.
 The buildings including a two-storey principal keeper's house, and other single storey buildings were a later addition being completed in 1821.
 The height of the tower was subsequently increased by 10m to its current height of 29m in the late 19th century.

 In 2007, the lighthouse at Savudrija was depicted in a set of commemorative stamps by the Croatian postal service Hrvatska pošta.

 Operation

 The lighthouse is operated by the state owned company Plovput.
 Since 2000, rooms within the lighthouse have also been made available for rent as holiday accommodation.
-Although automated the light is still manned, lighthouse keepers helping to secure and maintain the site.
+Although automated the light is still staffed, with lighthouse keepers helping to secure and maintain the site.
 The current keeper as of 2021 is Mario Milin Ungar, continuing a line of service that extends back five generations in the Ungar family.

 At a height of 36m above the sea, the light has a range of 30 nautical miles and consists of three flashes of white light every fifteen seconds.